YanaJewelll/Sales-Predictions-2023/README.md

 This project shows how visualizations and machine learning demonstrate the 20223 sales prediction at various stores.
 This also aims to predict future sales based on the given data.

 # Insights
+These metrics give us a good sense of how well the linear regression model is doing on both the training and testing sets.
+When the MAE, MSE, and RMSE values are lower, it means the model is doing a better job predicting the target variable.
+And if the R-squared value is higher, it indicates that the model fits the data well.

 # Visualization of the data

 # Evaluation Metrics